BMaser/bmaser.github.io/Readme.md

 **Education**:

-M.Sc in Computer Science, University of Pune, India.
+M.Sc in Computer Science.

-Bachelor of Engineering in Chemical Engineering, AU University, Iran.
+Bachelor of Engineering in Chemical Engineering.

 **Research Interest**: